 The Requirements of a car bag

 This bag absolutely does NOT have to be a purpose-built diaper bag!
-It will sit in the back of your car most of the time under the sun and extreme heat, so I don’t think it’s worth splurging on.
-It should, however, be a large size and contain some nice organization pockets to help you keep an inventory of what’s in your bag and what needs to be refilled.
-I would also suggest it zip closed, but that’s kind of a matter of personal preference.
+You’ll just use it for the backseat of your car, where it will sit under intense sun and heat.
+It should, however, contain some nice organization pockets so that you can keep an inventory of what’s in your storage area and know when something needs refilling/replacement.
+I would also suggest investing in one zippered closure to keep things secure.
 A tote bag will just turn into a black hole as the bag shifts around and contents jostle in the back of your car… NOT helpful!

 My personal preference is a ‘weekender’ style bag.
 It is larger than the average diaper bag, usually has a bit of organization, and often a bit of structure.
 I’ve been using this weekender style bag I found at my local TJ MAXX for several years and love it!